Mission Statements Are Key to Corporate Strategy Process

 - MD Anderson Cancer Center: To make cancer history.

 - Google: To organize the world’s information and make it universally accessible and useful.

-Notice that none of these organizations’ mission statements include anything about what they do; instead, they focus on the core of their existence.
+Notice that none of these organizations’ mission statements include anything about what they do as businesses.
+Instead, they focus on the core of their existence.
 It is this core that attracts and retains employees, provides market differentiation, and attracts customers.
-For instance, Harley-Davidson has an insanely loyal customer base that now includes more than 250 clubs who provide thousands of volunteer hours through the Harley-Davidson Foundation.
+For instance, Harley-Davidson has an insanely loyal customer base that now includes more than 250 clubs that provide thousands of volunteer hours through the Harley-Davidson Foundation.
 These are people attracted to Harley-Davidson because they share a common belief that absolute freedom is found on a motorcycle on the open road.

 Revisit Your Mission During the Corporate Strategy Process